i4/wordpress-i4werkzeug/bin/wp-edit/README.md

 # NAME

-wp-edit: edit your (already existing) Wordpress page from the safety of local editor
+wp-edit: edit your (already existing) WordPress page from the safety of local editor

 # SYNOPSIS